-- automatically by ESSWeb when the participant has failed to: - meet their job search requirement or - enter into a Job Plan, after the 5-business day resolution time has expired. - by providers, for other failure types.
+- automatically by ESSWeb when the participant has failed to: - meet their job search requirement or - enter into a Job Plan, - by providers, for other failure types.
 When a provider discusses the reasons for a mutual obligation failure with the participant, and the provider records that the participant did not have a valid reason, the provider must set a reconnection requirement for the participant.
-This will generally be to attend an appointment or activity.